sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 Refer to the last section of this How-to for most common troubleshooting activities.
 If solution is not available there, then:
  - Post a question on [SAP Community Answers](https://answers.sap.com/tags/73555000100800000134) if you have SAP Community account,
- - Post a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vora) if you have account there,
+ - Post a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/vora) if you have an account there,
  - Open an internal ticket in SAP Customer Support System using `HAN-VO` component if you are an SAP employee.

 ### Time to Complete